N0ub4x/B00STiX/README.md

 # B00STiX

-Boost for low PC and Laptop
+B00STiX is an application for boost low PC/Laptop